 Who: the Black Keys, Snoop Dogg (who will perform Doggystyle in its entirety), TV on the Radio, Girl Talk, Cold War Kids, Matt and Kim, Umphrey's McGee, Matisyahu, and the Big Pink

-Newport Folk Festival (pictured
+Newport Folk Festival (pictured above)

 Looking for a tranquil, folksy fest?
 You've found it.